 The name, 40 Horse Mule, comes from a line in a song describing a tractor, written by band founder and bass player, Bennie Boling, “Year after year he broke the hard ground, with his ol' 40 horse Ford mule”.
-Boling had been wanting to do this project for several years, so when the time seemed right, he enlisted the help of friends that he had known and worked with throughout his musicical career.
-The band's goal is to write, record and make available, originals and also their versions of some standards.
+Boling had been wanting to do this project for several years, so when the time seemed right, he enlisted the help of friends that he had known and worked with throughout his musical career.
+40 Horse Mule's goal is to write, record and make available, originals and also their versions of some standards.
 "We hope to have songs that most everyone can recognize or relate to".
 40 Horse Mule is heavy on songs with a message; Boling commented, “I love a song with a message.
 I figure if I have about 3 minutes to say something I had better get to the point, and try to make it interesting to whomever is listening.”